vivianthechic/connectfour/README.md

 # connectfour
-An implementation of the game Connect Four with Python
+An implementation of the game Connect Four with text interface using Python
+## Console Version
+Two players can play against each other on the same computer
+## Networked Version
+A player can play against a server through a protocol